- <div style="background-image:url(/live/image/gid/113/width/1600/height/300/crop/1/30189_stage.rev.1453389895.png)"/>

 If using a GPS, please enter 200 Ravinia Park Road, Highland Park, Illinois 60035.
 Be sure to check local traffic and construction information the morning of Commencement to ensure that you arrive on time.
 We recommend checking the Illinois Department of Transportation site.

 The Metra Union Pacific North Line with service from Chicago to Kenosha is highly recommended!
 Get off at the Braeside stop and walk north on St. John’s Ave. until you reach the park (about 5 minutes).
 Please visit Metrarail.com for complete schedules and information.

 The main public lot is the West Lot, accessible from Green Bay Road.
 This lot opens at 8:30 a.m.
 The pavilion at Ravinia Festival Park is some distance from the parking lot.
 (Click here for a Park map.)
 Please allow extra time to walk to the pavilion.
 Ravinia does not provide wheelchairs.

 If you need handicap accessible parking and seating, please contact Suzanne Nyren at 847-735-6015 or email@example.com.
 A valid handicap parking permit or license plate is required for admission to the accessible parking lot adjacent to the Tyler (West) Gate.

-If you live on campus, you’ll need to move out of your residence hall by noon on Sunday, May 8.
+Graduates will need to be moved out of their residence halls by noon on Sunday, May 13.